aurora-fw-archive/docs/CODESTYLE.md

 If its a function, don't open braces in the same line as the declarations, else please open it in the same line.
 To close braces you must always do it in a new line, unless its has no body.

 ### Tab idention
-Use tab instead of spaces for tab idention and configure your editor for 4 spaces in a single tab.
+Use tab instead of spaces for tab idention, if supported in the language, and configure your editor for 4 spaces in a single tab.
 Then, for alignment, use spaces.
-This helps to reduce the project size.
+This helps to reduce significantly the project size.